 My nephew, Geoff, would have been 24 today had he not lost control of his truck that June Sunday and lost his life.
 Our family would have gathered at his mom’s house, had cake and sung Happy Birthday.
-Instead we will gather at his gave and remember.
+Instead we will gather at his grave and remember.

 When I read Paul’s words, “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us”, and “…we know that in all things God works for the good of those who love him, who have been called according to his purpose”, I believe it.
 But believing it doesn’t mean I don’t hurt.